jonaRumberg/WOPED_TEMPLATE_TEMPLATE/.github/CONTRIBUTING.md

 ## Create a new Branch

 Before starting any development work, create a new feature branch from the `main` branch.
 Never develop on the `main` branch itself.
-The featrue branch name should follow this pattern:
+The feature branch name should follow this pattern:

 ```
-<feature>/<short-description>
+feature/<short-description>
 ```
 ![GitHub Flow Branching Strategy](GitHubFlow.png) **Examples:**